 The next year I chose the word “discipline” and listed the different areas of my life and what discipline would look like in each of them.
-I’ve used a handful of words over the years and now it’s time to pick a word for 2020!
+I’ve used a handful of words over the years and now it’s time to pick a word for 2021!

 Still looking for your word for 2021?

-I’ve listed some of my favorites but take a while to think about what your goals are, who you really want to work on becoming in 2020.
+I’ve listed some of my favorites but before you pick one, take a while to think about what your goals are, who you really want to work on becoming in 2021.
 What are characteristics of that person?
 What do your goals for different aspects of your life have in common?

 Maybe you’re searching for more simplicity in your business and home life?